CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsection{Materials}

-We selected five different long-form articles from Zhihu.
-To ensure consistency across all experimental conditions, we generated five interface versions for each article, corresponding to BL, CS, SE, BE, and CS\_Full.
+We selected four different long-form articles from Zhihu.
+To ensure consistency across all experimental conditions, we generated four interface versions for each article, corresponding to BL, CS, SE and BE.
 In the actual study, however, each participant read only one version of a given article under a specific condition.